rvenkateshkumar86-cts/CFC-COVID19-BOST/README.md

 * [IBM Cloud Storage](https://www.ibm.com/in-en/cloud/object-storage): Cloud Object Storage makes it possible to store practically limitless amounts of data, simply and cost effectively.
 It is commonly used for data archiving and backup, web and mobile applications, and as scalable, persistent storage for analytics.

 * [IBM Cloud Functions](https://cloud.ibm.com/openwhisk): Functions-as-a-Service (FaaS) platform used to run your application code without servers, scale it automatically, and pay nothing when it is not in use.It offers easy access to IBM Watson APIs within the event-trigger-action workflow, makes cognitive analysis of application data inherent to your workflows.

-* [IBM Bluemix Geospatial Location](https://ibm-watson-data-lab.github.io/location-tracker): The Location Tracker demo app uses geolocation to track and map user movements.
-The app uses an Offline First approach, storing the geolocation data locally on the device using Cloudant Sync or PouchDB, and then syncing this data with IBM Cloudant.
-The Location Tracker demo app is available as a native mobile app or as a web app.
-Both versions share a mobile backend built with Node.js.

 * [IBM Watson AutoAI Cloud Services](https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/autoai-build.html): The AutoAI graphical tool automatically analyzes your data and generates candidate model pipelines customized for your predictive modeling problem.
 These model pipelines are created iteratively as AutoAI analyzes your dataset and discovers data transformations, algorithms, and parameter settings that work best for your problem setting.